yusuke-yaguchi/ginza-docker/README.md

 # ginza-docker

 Dockerfile for GiNZA NLP Library
-GiNZA ‘v2.2.1’
+GiNZA ‘v3.1.2’ on Python 3.8